Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 How libuv Dispatches File I/O

 Node then calls uv_fs_open().
-This doesn't execute the open() syscall immediately.
-Instead, libuv posts the request to its thread pool's work queue - a linked list protected by a mutex.
-One of the pool's worker threads (4 by default, configurable with UV_THREADPOOL_SIZE up to 1024) picks up the request when it becomes available.
+For asynchronous use, libuv schedules that work on its thread pool.
+One of the pool's worker threads, 4 by default and configurable with UV_THREADPOOL_SIZE up to 1024, picks up the request when it becomes available.

-The worker thread executes the blocking POSIX open() syscall.
-The kernel traverses directory entries, checks permissions, allocates a file descriptor, reads inode metadata from disk if it's not cached.
-This can take microseconds on a warm cache or milliseconds if it requires disk I/O. But because it happens on a worker thread, the main event loop continues running JavaScript concurrently.
+The worker thread executes the blocking open() syscall, or the platform equivalent.
+The OS traverses directory entries, checks permissions, allocates a file descriptor or handle, and reads metadata from storage if it is not cached.
+This can take microseconds on a warm cache or milliseconds if it requires disk I/O. Because it happens on a worker thread, the main event loop continues running JavaScript concurrently.

 Thread Pool Contention